-Informal recycling activities should be integrated into the EPR system in order to ensure the people involved in them are working as part of the EPR system and to remove any risk to their incomes.
-With this in mind, their work should be carried out on the basis of the legal framework applicable to the mandatory EPR system concerned.
+Informal recycling activities should be integrated into the EPR system to ensure the people involved in them are working as part of the EPR system and to remove any risk to their incomes.
+Their work should be carried out on the basis of the legal framework applicable to the mandatory EPR system concerned.
 In particular, the legal basis should outline how the informal sector can be involved in the EPR system, and what responsibilities the PRO shall assume in this regard.
 Below follow two examples on how some countries already incorporated the inclusion of informal workers in their practices on EPR for packaging.